gjp1203/LIV360SV/README.md

 ### Classification

-We classify extracted advertisements using Keras' [MobileNet-V2](https://keras.io/applications/#mobilenetv2) implementation.
+We classify extracted advertisements using Keras' [Inception-V2](https://keras.io/applications/) implementation.
 The network is trained using manually labelled extracted samples augmented with the scraped images dataset.
-To train MobileNet-V2:
+To train Inception-V3:

 ```
-jupyter notebook MobileNetV2.ipynb
+jupyter notebook classifier.ipynb
 ```

 ## Future Work: Using GANs to embed advertisements into SV images